BeigeMan/Webbings/README.md

   males collect as debris around the marker.

   The code is fully self-contained HTML5/CSS3 JS, compatible with up-to-date browsers.
-Chrome works best.
+Chrome/Safari work best.
 Performance depends on the hardware.